 A root canal is a dental procedure that removes the pulp from inside of a tooth that has become infected or damaged.
 The procedure can be performed on any teeth, but it is most commonly done on molars or premolars.

 The goal of root canal therapy is to remove all traces of infection from the tooth and replace it with filling material (typically gutta-percha).
-This prevents future problems and helps you avoid more invasive procedures like extraction and tooth replacement.
+This prevents future problems and helps you avoid more invasive procedures like extractions and tooth replacement.
 Our Naperville team strives to preserve your natural teeth whenever possible.

 To perform this procedure, your dentist will clean out all infected tissue within the root canal system using ultrasonic instruments or hand files and irrigate with an antibacterial solution.
 After the infection has been removed, you will usually receive a dental crown to protect the tooth from further decay or damage.